Dynamics of market states and risk assessment: Results

-But the one day shift allows us also to follow a trajectory of the correlation matrix, best viewed after dimensional scaling to a three-dimensional space.
-We show the trajectory over the full time horizon for the S\&P 500 in Fig.~\ref{trajectoryS5}.
+Following the recent paper~\cite{Pharasi_2018} we use $M=20$ trading days epoch with the full end-of-the-day information and shifting epochs by $\Delta=1$ day at a time.
+This offers a better possible view of dynamics.

-As we noted before, the clusters are contiguous, but the fifth cluster in any intuitive way would be decided into two clusters: one for the upper arm and a different one for the lower arm.
-Yet allowing for six clusters this does not happen.
-Rather the sixth one decides into two separate areas.
-And indeed, if we follow the outer part of the upper and lower arms in Fig.~\ref{trajectoryS5}.
-We see that they correspond to one piece of trajectory each, the upper corresponding to the 2015 stock market selloff crash, and the lower to the 2011 Euro crisis, that is one crisis internal and one external to the US financial system.
-Note that we don’t claim the fact that one is external and the other is internal marks the difference; it may be an irrelevant fact, but certainly the two crisis seem to be qualitatively different, from the point of view of correlations.
+We shall see in section \ref{risk} the one-day shift allows us also to follow a trajectory of the correlation matrices, best viewed after dimensional scaling to a three-dimensional space.
+We show the trajectory over the full-time horizon for the S\&P 500 in figure~\ref{trajectoryS5}.
+As we noted before, the clusters are contiguous, but the fifth cluster, in an intuitive way, would be divided into two branches: one for the upper arm and the other for the lower arm.
+Yet allowing for six clusters, this does not change.
+Rather the sixth one divides the branches further into two separate areas.
+And indeed, if we follow the outer part of the upper and lower arms in figure~\ref{trajectoryS5}, they correspond to one piece of trajectory each, the upper arm corresponds to the 2015 stock market selloff crash, and the extreme end of the lower arm to the 2011 European sovereign debt crisis.